 uses Cobbler for client provisioning.
 PXE (tftp) is installed and activated by default.
 Clients must be able to find the PXE boot on the Proxy using DHCP.
 Use this DHCP configuration for the zone which contains the clients to be provisioned:

-next-server: <IP\Address\of\Proxy>
+next-server: <IP\Address\of\Proxy> filesers: "avaliance A"

 filename: "pxelinux.0"